peterszerzo/elm-gameroom/talk.md

 > I should totally make this for the browser.

-I got around to it two years later.
-In Elm.

 https://lettero.co

 ---

 ## So how was it?

-Well, client-server logic splitting/sharing quickly got weird and tedious.
+Oh, client-server logic splitting/sharing...

 > There's no way around it, I guess.
-Someone needs to call the shots and reconcile the score, right?

 Or maybe I should run some Elm in Node?